ftwftw0/Wolf3D/README.md

 Here's a preview :

+PS : In the video sometimes the screen's reducing by itself.
+Don't worry it's not a bug, only a shortcut on MacOS (Ctrl + UpArrow) that shows and reduce all your opened apps.
+Yes, i used Ctrl to shoot.
+Don't blame me im lefty!
 (Won't work on Linux, this version of MinilibX -the unofficial graphical library that i used- is only for MacOS)